doctrine/DoctrineModule/docs/hydrator.md

 ## Hydrator

 Hydrators are simple objects that allow to convert an array of data to an object (this is called "hydrating") and to convert back an object to an array (this is called "extracting").
-Hydrators are mainly used in the context of Forms, with our new binding functionnality.
+Hydrators are mainly used in the context of Forms, with our new binding functionality.
 If you are not really comfortable with hydrators, please first read [Zend Framework hydrator's documentation](http://framework.zend.com/manual/2.0/en/modules/zend.stdlib.hydrator.html)

 ### Basic usage